 - outbreak control of infections and disease within clinical and public health settings

-- Apply research, teaching, and life-long learning skills through engagement within a problem based, online learning community
+- Apply research, teaching, and life-long learning skills through engagement within a case-based, online learning community

 English is the language of instruction for the Online Basic Infection Prevention and Control course and will be the language used by the participants and by the instructors of this course to communicate orally as well as electronically.

-All applicants accepted into this course must have a level of comprehension in the English language that will enable them to communicate effectively with their group members and fellow classmates.
-Although this course is an online course, participants will be responsible for compiling and summarizing independent work, doing group work, as well as communicating orally with group members via webinars/teleconferences, depending on the method your learning group chooses.
+All applicants accepted into this course must have a level of comprehension in the English language that will enable them to communicate effectively with their instructors and fellow classmates.

 - Lifelong Learning: Principles of Adult Learning and Evidence-based Medicine and Literature Searching (1 week)